luismarques/qemu/docs/opentitan/darjeeling.md

   file used as the OpenTitan OTP image.
 This _RAW_ file should have been generated with the [`otptool.py`](otptool.md) tool.

+### SoC Debug controller

+SoC debug controller manages SoC debug policies based on external signals - such as GPIO, Power Manager states and LifeCycle states, the later being defined from the OTP content.
+If no OTP image is provided, or a RAW (blank) image is provided, or if the OTP image defines a LifeCycle in any of TEST* or RMA states, a Darjeeling machine that features a SoC Debug controller may enter the DFT ("Debug For Test") execution mode, where the Ibex core may not resume execution till a JTAG debugger triggers it.

+To force QEMU to execute an application despite this feature, bypassing the DFT mode, use `-global ot-socdbg_ctrl.dft-ignore=on` QEMU option.

 ### SPI Device

 * See [SPI device](spi_devide.md) for options.